How are students selected for admission to Bay?

 How and when do I accept an offer of admission?

 Students offered admission to Bay are required to submit their enrollment agreements and tuition deposits by 12:00 noon on Friday, March 29, 2019.
-Students wishing to accept offers of admission and tuition assistance are required to submit their enrollment agreements and tuition deposits by 12:00 noon on Wednesday, March 27, 2019.
+Students wishing to accept offers of admission and flexible tuition grants are required to submit their enrollment agreements and tuition deposits by 12:00 noon on Thursday March 28, 2019.
 Enrollment agreements will not be accepted after their respective deadlines.

 Where is The Bay School located?